-We sat cross-legged, both daughters were darting back and forth placing cold drinks in front of us and then produced two huge trays full of currants, almonds sweets, dried chickpeas and sunflower seeds to snack on.
+We sat cross-legged, both daughters were darting back and forth placing cold drinks in front of us, and then produced two huge trays full of currants, almonds sweets, dried chickpeas, and sunflower seeds to snack on.

 Jane formally introduced us to the women and the two daughters started with many questions for us.

-Many, many questions.
+Many, many questions

 Jane translated for us as the questions started.
 The common questions, as we expected were asked.
 “What country are we from?”
 “Were we married?”
 After learning that we weren’t married and perhaps a little puzzled why, the eldest sister, Muska asked my age.

-After learning that I am a woman in my mid-thirties, unmarried and travelling without a man, this confused her.
+After learning that I am a woman in my mid-thirties, unmarried, and travelling without a man, this confused her.
 This is unheard of in Afghanistan culture.

 She asked if we had any siblings.
-I answered that I had brothers and she commented that my family were very lucky for this.
+I answered that I had brothers and she commented that my family was very lucky for this.
 In Afghan culture, a boy is of better value to a family as he can work and provide income for the family and it’s seen as a blessing.

 Women are expected to marry very young and bear many children and keep a good home for the family.

-Sharbat, the mother returned and requested the girls help to prepare lunch.
+Sharbat, the mother returned and requested the girls’ help to prepare lunch.